michaelwgibbs5/WorkTools/README.md

 # WorkTools

-A few tools created for work for either:
+A few tools created for work for either: <br>
-Automation of Manual Tasks or
+-Automation of Manual Tasks or <br>
-Comparison tools used to compare versions of data.
+-Comparison tools used to compare versions of data <br>